Table Tennis Serving: A Complete Guide

 One of the most commonly broken rules in table tennis today is hiding one’s serves.
 While some people do it purposely, most do it by accident.

-As a result, the ITTF changed the serving rules so that the ball must remain visible throughout the entire serving sequence.
+As a result, the ITTF changed the official rules regarding serving so that the ball must remain visible throughout the entire serving sequence.
 Thereby making it much fairer on serving receivers, and increasing the average duration of rallies.

 Ball Placement When Serving